top of page

 Instructions

-1. Preheat oven to 400° F. Line a baking sheet with parchment paper, add the poblano strips and tomato quarters.
-Season with salt and pepper and roast until skins are charred, about 15 to 20 minutes.
+1. Preheat oven to 400º F. Line a baking sheet with parchment paper and arrange poblano strips and tomato quarters in a single layer.
+Season with salt and pepper and roast until skins are charred, 15 to 20 minutes.
 Remove from oven and let cool.

 2. Heat a large cast iron skillet over medium-high heat.
-Add the ground beef and the taco seasoning.
-Brown the ground beef until cooked through, about 6 to 7 minutes.
+Add ground beef and taco seasoning and brown until cooked through, 6 to 7 minutes.
+(Why: cast iron retains heat evenly, preventing the pan from cooling when meat is added.)

-3. Peel the charred skins from the peppers and tomatoes (this does not have to be too precise, the skins will add some smokiness so it’s fine to have a bit mixed in.)
-Put in a food processor or blender and add the salt, lime, and hot sauce.
-Pulse until blended but still a bit chunky.
+3. Peel charred skins from peppers and tomatoes — this does not need to be precise, as a bit of skin mixed in adds smokiness.
+Transfer to a food processor or blender, add salt, lime juice, and hot sauce, and pulse until blended but still slightly chunky.

-4. In a large pot over medium heat, add butter and whisk until melted, about 1 minute.
-Add the flour and whisk until incorporated, about another minute.
-Add the milk, and whisk for 5 minutes, until the mixture begins to thicken slightly.
-Add the cream cheese and stir until melted stir in the shredded cheese, reserving about 1/2 cup to top the Queso.
+4. In a large pot over medium heat, melt butter and whisk until foamy, about 1 minute.
+Add flour and whisk until incorporated, about 1 more minute.
+Add milk and whisk for 5 minutes until mixture begins to thicken slightly.
+(Why: building a roux before adding milk prevents lumps and gives the queso a smooth, stable base.)
+Add cream cheese and stir until melted, then stir in shredded Chihuahua cheese, reserving about 1/2 cup for topping.

-5. Return the cast iron pan with the beef to the stove over medium low heat.
-Add the queso mixture and stir until everything is combined.
-Top with the remaining cheese and place under the broiler for 2 to 3 minutes, until cheese is bubbling and beginning to brown.
+5. Return cast iron skillet with beef to stove over medium-low heat.
+Add queso mixture and stir until fully combined.
+Top with reserved cheese and place under broiler for 2 to 3 minutes, until cheese is bubbling and beginning to brown.

-6. Warm tortillas in a clean dish towel and place in the microwave for about 45 seconds, until warm.
-Drizzle some of the salsa over the queso fundido and top with the chopped cilantro.
-Serve in the cast iron pan with the warm tortillas.
+6. Warm tortillas wrapped in a clean dish towel in the microwave for about 45 seconds.
+Drizzle roasted poblano salsa over queso fundido, top with chopped cilantro, and serve directly from the cast iron with warm tortillas and sliced avocado alongside.

 Pre logo with a tagline that says "beef done differently"